TIBCOSoftware/dovetail-contrib/hyperledger-fabric/samples/iou/README.md

  | amount:    float  |                  | iouRef:  string |
  | currency:  string |                  |                 |

+Design Notes: The `Transaction` object contains the same data as IOU, and thus it does not have to be stored in a private collection.
+However, this object is designed to serve query and reporting requirements, and the data will likely transfer to an off-chain database and then deleted from the blockchain system shortly after the transaction completes.
+Storing the data in a private collection woulld make it easy to purge the data and still leave a hash audit trail on the blockchain.
+The `Account` object, on the other hand, contains data that is private to a specific bank, and thus should not be exposed to other organizations on the same IOU channel.
+To keep the account data private, all account-related transactions, e.g., `createAccount` should be submitted using `transient data` and so only a hash of the request parameters will be stored on the blockchain.

 ## Basic IOU operations and rules
 1. issue(bank, owner, amount)
    - Actions: